andre4ik3/semver-redirector/README.md

 The full semantic version syntax is supported, including complex specifiers, such as `1.2.7 || >=1.2.9 <2.0.0`.
 However not all syntax is supported directly in URLs: some special characters must be URL-encoded.
-See the [`semver` library documentation][1] for a more detailed description of the supported syntax.
+See the [`semver` library documentation][Semver] for a more detailed description of the supported syntax.

 The special case `latest` causes all semantic version parsing to be skipped and just returns the latest tag, making it possible to get the latest tag of flakes